10Dozen/dzn_IWB/README.md

   - [] Locality in MP / Headless

 Bugs/Features:
-  - Suppress attack: exit attack if there more than 3 objects in line of attack
   - Suppress attack: Remeber last target and if no new targets and target alive and in range -> use as new target
-  - UGL: Randomize target position and implement distance accuracy nerf; implement last known attack position aiming boost.
+  - [IN TEST] UGL: Randomize target position and implement distance accuracy nerf; implement last known attack position aiming boost.